Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Discussion and Conclusions

-\paragraph{Improved NLP Models for Privacy Labels.} Polisis and other similar approaches~\cite{Harkous:2018,Zimmeck:2019,Wilson:2016} offer much promise to helping to verify additional labeling of apps, like privacy labels.
-However, these approaches have a number of shortcomings as they were not designed for this task.
-Foremost, the analysis process is on a per-segment basis, which are useful in inferring practices that are completely described in individual policy segments.
-However, policies that describe practices in parts, across multiple segments are not properly captured.
-This is in part due to the design of the models, but also the training data (OPP-115 dataset~\cite{Wilson:2016}) which is labeled on a per-segment basis.
+\paragraph{\textbf{Improved NLP Models for Privacy Labels.}} Classification approaches~\cite{Harkous:2018,Zimmeck:2019,Wilson:2016} offer much promise in helping to verify additional labeling of apps, like privacy labels.
+However, these approaches have several shortcomings as researchers did not design them for this task.
+Foremost, the analysis process is on a per-segment basis, which is helpful in inferring practices that policies completely describe in individual segments.
+However, policies often describe practices in parts that automated frameworks do not correctly capture across multiple segments.
+This shortcoming is partly due to the models' design and training data (OPP-115 dataset~\cite{Wilson:2016}), which researchers labeled on a per-segment basis.
+Additionally, given that services, including Google in Android~\cite{Google:2022}, are adopting privacy labels more broadly, it may be time to update the models and training data to reflect privacy labels as the outcome.
+For example, the OPP-115 dataset could be re-annotated with privacy labels, forming the basis for new NLP models and more reliable tools to assist developers, researchers, and regulators better.

-Additionally, given that privacy labels are being adapted more broadly, including by Google in Android~\cite{Google:2022}, it may be time to update the models and training data to reflect privacy labels as the outcome.
-For example, the OPP-115 dataset could be re-annotated with privacy labels, and this could form the basis for new NLP models that could form the basis for developing more reliable tools that can assist in this emerging space for developers, researchers, and regulators.
+\textit{Takeaway.} The community needs new datasets that align with the taxonomies used by Apple and Google.
+We also need stronger NLP approaches that can consider cross-segment contexts in privacy policies and thus comprehensively extract the nuances of data collection practices highlighted within the free-form text.

-\paragraph{Recommendations for Apple.} With recent studies highlighting that privacy labels are hard to understand~\cite{li-understanding-2022,Zhang:2022}, Apple could reconsider the taxonomy and descriptions of privacy labels, perhaps even removing the word ``privacy'' from the description.
-The connotation of ``privacy'' may indicate that the labeling should only capture some behaviors, but in fact they are designed to capture a much wider swath of data collection that may or may not always be privacy relevant.
+\paragraph{\textbf{Regulation and Legal Compliance.}} Apple requires developers to create a single privacy label for all regions and all users of an app.
+The App Store does not allow developers to explicitly comply with region-specific (GDPR, CCPA) and age-specific (COPPA) laws.
+Instead, it encourages developers to create a single, universal label that is either too extensive or too sparse --- neither version accurately represents a user's experience.
+Further, in the absence of vetting from Apple, the responsibility for accuracy solely lies with app developers.
+The existing structure of the ecosystem helps the App Store appear to care about user privacy but absolves Apple of responsibility for inaccuracy and disinformation.